AccelByte/accelbyte-unreal-sdk-plugin/docs/functions.md

 * #### DeviceLogin

-    This function allow user to login without entering any information, it'll automatically obtain device's information as their account.
+    This function allows user to login without entering any information, it'll automatically obtain their device's information for their account.
 It will return [OAuthTokenJustice](../models/#oauthtokenjustice) from [FUserLoginCompleteDelegate](../callback/#fuserlogincompletedelegate) callback.

     <!--language lang-cpp -->

         void JusticeIdentity::DeviceLogin(FUserLoginCompleteDelegate OnComplete){}